aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

     :expand-namespaces:

-.. _working_calcjobs_launch:
+.. _topics:calculations:usage:calcjobs:launch:

 Launch
 ------

-Launching a calculation job is no different from launching any other process class, so please refer to the section on :ref:`launching processes<working_processes_launch>`.
+Launching a calculation job is no different from launching any other process class, so please refer to the section on :ref:`launching processes<topics:processes:usage:launch>`.
 The only caveat that we should place is that calculation jobs typically tend to take quite a bit of time.
 The trivial example we used above of course will run very fast, but a typical calculation job that will be submitted to a scheduler will most likely take longer than just a few seconds.
 For that reason it is highly advisable to **submit** calculation jobs instead of running them.
-By submitting them to the daemon, you free up your interpreter straight away and the process will be checkpointed between the various :ref:`transport tasks<concepts_calcjobs_transport_tasks>` that will have to be performed.
+By submitting them to the daemon, you free up your interpreter straight away and the process will be checkpointed between the various :ref:`transport tasks<topics:calculations:concepts:calcjobs_transport_tasks>` that will have to be performed.
 The exception is of course when you want to run a calculation job locally for testing or demonstration purposes.

-.. _working_calcjobs_dry_run:
+.. _topics:calculations:usage:calcjobs:dry_run:

 Dry run
 -------